DCampagnola/rent-scraper/README.md

 ## Description

-A scraper for immobiliare.it website
+A scraper for immobiliare.it and pararius website

 ## Installation